LIERJ

-Missing some months for the carnival, various samba schools migrated to LIERJ, with the approval of the government. all this after internal problems in AESCRJ that led to subsidization.
-Thus Group B was restored, but today is handled by the LIESB.
-While the last placed school for the year in the final scores is placed under the LIESB's B Series (Silver Division 1), the A Series (Gold Division) champion advances as a full member of LIESA, the carnival organizer, and its attached Special Group.
+Various samba schools that had previously missed the Carnival migrated to LIERJ with government approval.
+Due to internal conflict, AESCRJ was subsidized, leading to Group B's administration by LIESB.
+While the last placed school for the year is placed under LIESB's Group B Series (Silver Division 1), the A Series (Gold Division) champion advances as a full member of LIESA and its Special Group.